Ashes in a Bottle Become Popular “Final Journey” For Deceased Loved Ones

 In November, 2015, Previl threw the message in a bottle into the water at Nanaimo’s Jack Point, “Bob’s favorite hiking spot,” according to Check News, and that was it.
 For months.

-But then, Biker Bob was found for the first time, by Justin Bevis–also in Nanaimo.
+But then, Biker Bob’s ashes in a bottle washed ashore for the first time, found by Justin Bevis–also in Nanaimo.

 In February 2016, Justin took Biker Bob out for a beer, and then sent him back on his way, in accordance with the instructions in the bottle.